shriyanshi-gaur/VocDoc/Readme.md

 # 🩺 VocDoc – Voice & Vision Enabled AI Medical Assistant

-**VocDoc** is a multimodal AI-powered assistant that lets users speak their symptoms and upload relevant medical images (e.g., skin issues).
+**VocDoc** is a multimodal AI-powered assistant that lets users speak their symptoms and upload relevant medical images.
 The AI "doctor" provides a text-based and spoken diagnosis using advanced generative AI models.

 ---